Skip To Main Content

 January -- PIR Steering Committee meets

-- Prepare District PIR Survey
+• Prepare District PIR Proposal From

 February/March -- PIR Steering Committee meets

-- First Review of PIR proposals
+• First Review of PIR proposals

-- Review offerings and providers, check for gaps in the plan
+• Review offerings and providers, check for gaps in the plan

-- Approve PIR proposals
+• Approve PIR proposals

 April -- Pre-registration for new PIR events open on eCentral

-May -- School Board adopts committee recommendations
+May -- School Board adopts committee recommendations and PIR Budget

-CBA: A6.I.1 – The professional development program should provide for the needs of teachers at all levels of experience and compliment the implementation of district programs.
+CBA: A6.I.1 – The professional development program should provide for the needs of teachers at all levels of experience and complement the implementation of district programs.
 Teacher needs and recommendations shall be solicited prior to the initial planning and will be considered for decisions on professional development. (p.8).

 Montana Accreditation 10.55.714 Professional Development